A grey kitten eating dry cat food from a bowl

 • Days 8-10: 100% new adult food

 If you've been using dry kitten food, try wet food instead.
-Wet kitten food contains a higher water content which they may enjoy more.
+Wet kitten food contains a higher water content, which they may enjoy more.
 Or you may have to try another brand.
-Always check that the food matches your cat’s lifestage.
+Always check that the food matches your cat's lifestage.

 Feeding Your Cat for Healthy Weight Gain

 Cats generally are free-feeders – they'll only eat what they need.
 They also prefer to eat small meals and often.
-So if there’s food left in their bowl, don’t worry.
-Make sure their weight and body condition scores are monitored regularly to check they’re at the optimum weight for their age and breed.
+So if there's an amount of food left in their bowl, don't worry.
+Make sure their weight and body condition scores are monitored regularly to check they're at the optimum weight for their age and breed.

-As your cat gets older they're usually less likely to run around and use up a lot of energy so they can become overweight if overfed.
-If they’ve put on too much weight, you may need to cut down on their portion sizes.
+As your cat gets older they're usually less likely to run around and use up a lot of energy, so they can become overweight if overfed.
+If they've put on too much weight, you may need to cut down on their portion sizes.

 Everypaw Kitten Insurance